NiharikaBarnwal/Azure_documentation/Day-16.md

           - Scenario: 	IO-intensive workloads such as SAP HANA, top tier databases (for example, SQL, Oracle), and other transaction-heavy workloads.

 2. **Unmanaged Disk**
+   Unmanaged Disks require you to handle the storage accounts and the VHD files used by VMs.
+They provide more control but require more effort to manage.
     - **Categories:**
         - Standard HDD : Similar to managed Standard HDD but requires manual management.
         - Standard SSD : Similar to managed Standard SSD but requires manual management.